Access for all

 We know that some of our customers have specific mobility issues, disabilities or other needs.
 Joining our free Access Scheme is the best way to help us provide you with the appropriate support you need.
 Once you have completed the simple free registration we will know clearly what you need from us to make your visit an enjoyable one.
-To join simply download and complete this short form.
-You can also request the form by email at email@example.com or collect one from our Box Office.
+To join simply download and fill out the PDF form or complete the online form.
+You can also request the PDF form by email at email@example.com or collect one from our Box Office.

 Why should I join?